-A draft Confidentiality Agreement is appended to this Access Code (please see Annex 10)
+A draft Confidentiality Agreement is in appendix 10 to this Access Code.

 2.1.2 Wholesale Supply Requirements

 To improve the efficient supply of water to Retail Licensees Ofwat has introduced the operational code and common contract for wholesale supplies (under section 66A WIA91).